fasnimo/fasnimo.github.io/_posts/2020-05-18-this_in_javascript.markdown

 ---

-Coming info JavaScript the `this` keyword was confusing and how if performed in functions.
+Coming to info JavaScript, the `this` keyword was confusing and how if performed in functions.
 The `this` keyword behaves differently in JavaScript than other languages, and I found myself using the `'use strict'` for `this` when learning functions.
-It may be different each time the function is called in `non-strict` mode.
-In non-strict mode the `this` refers to an object, strict mode it can be any value.
+It may be different each time the function is called `non-strict` mode.
+In non-strict mode, the `this` refers to an object; it can be any value in strict mode.

-When a function executes it gets the `this` property.
+When a function executes, it gets the `this` property.
 Using this in a function can be used to invoke properties within a function.
 ```
      let user = {